 Ask any local what makes Charleston special, and chances are they’ll say it’s the architecture.
 The city is best known for its multicolor Charleston single houses—long, narrow homes, often with elegant, white-pillared porches on each level—that line many streets.
 Jacob Lindsey is charged with preserving them.
-As the director of planning, preservation, and sustainability for the city, he oversees Charleston’s strict Board of Architectural Review (BAR), which supervises new construction, dictating everything from the color of a building’s mortar down to the finish of its bricks.
+As the former director of planning, preservation, and sustainability for the city, he oversaw Charleston’s strict Board of Architectural Review (BAR), which supervises new construction, dictating everything from the color of a building’s mortar down to the finish of its bricks.

 “Charleston has a legacy of architecture and design that goes back to the beginning of the modern city,” Lindsey says.
 “The historic district really is a national treasure.
 And the city’s emphasis on high-quality new architecture is a big part of what makes us unique.”

 In recent years, his office has been charged with reviewing new developments on Charleston’s Upper Peninsula, a former industrial area now alive with restaurants and multiuse developments, such as Pacific Box & Crate, which houses offices in addition to a few restaurants and a brewery.
 But Lindsey and his wife, who have a young daughter, have chosen to stay in their 1800s-era building in the city’s historic downtown.
 “Living downtown allows us to walk to everything we need, including work,” he says.
 “That’s a rare lifestyle these days.”
 Here are some of his favorite places to go in Charleston.